rpavlenko-sinova/sinova-prettier/readme.md

 To install current setup use

-`npm install @rpavlenko.sinova/prettier-config prettier-plugin-tailwindcss`
+`npm install @rpavlenko.sinova/prettier-config`